 It is not unusual to find people thinking 121° C is the temperature for sterilization.
-In the early days of steam sterilization a standard temperature was used in order that studies could be accurately compared, the temperature chosen was a nice round figure of 250deg F (121.1° C).
+In the early days of autoclave validation, steam for sterilization at standard temperature was used in order that studies could be accurately compared, the temperature chosen was a nice round figure of 250deg F (121.1° C).
 The Fo-value can be determined as per the following

 Fo = 10 (T – 121.1)/10